-As a graduate student in the Department of History at UCSB, I study the systems of social dependency, cultural exchanges, and military rivalries that took place between the Russian Empire, the Ottoman Empire, and Iran in the nineteenth-century Caucasus.
-My dissertation project examines the institutions of slavery, the slave trade, and abolition in the Caucasus region and its environs in the same time period.
-My work will provide the first comprehensive account of slavery in the Caucasus under the Russian imperial control and put the findings of my research in conversation with historiography on slavery and asymmetrical dependency in the Middle East and Central Asia.
+I examine the systems of social dependency, cultural exchanges, and military rivalries that took place between Russia, the Ottoman Empire, and Iran in the Caucasus.
+My dissertation project examines the institutions of slavery, the slave trade, and abolition in the Caucasus region and its environs from 1801 through 1917.
+My work will provide the first comprehensive account of the abolition of slavery in the Caucasus under the Russian imperial control and put the findings of my research in conversation with historiography on slavery and asymmetrical dependency in the Middle East and Central Asia.
 In addition, I am keenly interested in modern Russian history and questions of security, especially in relation to the countries of the former Soviet Union.

 Reluctant Abolitionists: Slavery, the Slave Trade & Abolition in the Nineteenth-Century Caucasus (1801-1913)